energywebfoundation/origin-integration-example/packages/origin-api/README.md

 Now blockchain is running under `http://localhost:8545` endpoint.
 As you see in logs, accounts and according private keys to these accounts were created.
 They can be matched by numeric index starting from 0.

-Exchange and Issuer modules requires and private keys of the funded accounts to be provided in the `.env` file.
+Exchange and Issuer modules requires accounts and private keys of the accounts to be provided in the `.env` file.
 In our tutorial we are going to use ganache-cli account with index 0 for the purpose.

 `0xf50b49b0c61bb9dcb9905df092125d2534009d30fa48545cb6aceef4b561881a` with corresponding address `0xa007C764C2fBE2D22BD7Ec9691776C1bd64F3EA1`